 - Emperor Doviculus from Brütal Legend has one hell of a great example of this.
 After having effortlessly killing Lars by stabbing him with his Big Fucking Spear, Eddie tries to attack him, but is stopped as a horde of BDSM Demons rain down from the sky.
 And the CMoA appears just after this as you drive right out of Lionwhyte's collapsing fortress as DragonForce plays in the background.
 Fuck.
 Yes.

 - In Quake IV, after having just wiped out two fairly easy Stream Protectors, you are attacked by the Makron, the Strogg leader.
 After a short "battle", he incapacitates you, leading to you getting mutilated and partially turned into a cyborg.
-This example is somewhat atypical in that you do have to deal a decent amount of damage to the boss, or else he'll just straight up kill you instead of capturing you and advancing the plot.
+This example is somewhat atypical in that you do have to deal a decent amount of damage to him, or else he'll just straight up kill you instead of advancing the plot.

 - eXceed 3rd: If you're doing well enough, the Bonus Boss, Remedy, will pop up in the middle of Stage 4 to challenge you.
 To unlock the Extra stage and fight her for real, you have to "impress" her during this fight, which means completing it perfectly: no deaths and no bombs.